EOIs close 10 March, 5pm AEDT

 With the internationally recognised platform of APAM’s Gatherings providing a jumping-off point, PROFILE will help you share your ideas and ambitions with venues, presenters and festivals locally and globally.

 Submit an Expression of Interest to pitch at the APAM Gathering at RISING this June and, if selected, you’ll work alongside APAM’s supportive and experienced team to be guided through the process to prepare and present pitches of up to 5 minutes.
-Pitches can be for works already premiered, or an idea in development, from all genres of the performing arts, and will be presented online to Gathering participants.
+Pitches can be for works already premiered, or an idea in development, from a broad range of performing arts genres, and will be presented online to Gathering participants.

 EOIs are open for performance projects spanning theatre, contemporary dance, circus, physical theatre, hybrid or experimental works, sound art, multi-artform, and works for multigenerational audiences.
 There are two categories for artists: